FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+    We can use the gesture detection system for controlling various aspects of music playback, such as starting and stopping tracks and turning on or off specific instrument tracks.
+It allows for hands-free interaction with the music player, which can be useful in situations where manual control is inconvenient, like during a live performance.

 * What is a good environment for X?

+    A good environment is one with adequate lighting conditions and minimal background distractions.
+It works best in scenarios where the user's gestures can be easily captured and distinguished from the background.

 * What is a bad environment for X?

+    A bad environment includes poor lighting and cluttered background.
+Outdoors with changing lighting conditions and unpredictable factors will also be challenging for accurate gesture recognition.

 * When will X break?

+    It will break when there are multiple people making gestures simultaneously.
+It can also struggle if the user's gestures are not well-defined or if there are hardware issues with the sensor or camera used for detection.

 * When it breaks how will X break?

+    When it breaks, it may misinterpret gestures or fail to recognize them altogether.
+After it breaks, we have not figured out how to make it resume from the previous break.
+Instead, everytime it starts right from the beginning. （But when we were casting the video, the bug fixed itself:)

 * What are other properties/behaviors of X?

+    Other properties of this system include: its response time, accuracy in recognizing specific gestures, and the ability to handle a wide range of user movements.
+It might also have features for customizing gesture mappings and sensitivity settings.

 * How does X feel?

+    As the user experiences largely depend on its accuracy and responsiveness, the user should feel intuitive and convenient to work as a conductor of an orchestra whereas they don’t have to work as much professionally when the system was well-implemented and consisted of enough responsive processes.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+[Video Demo](https://drive.google.com/file/d/12-3f5IDIZrsoqET3ODr7K7YyxY9KyZfv/view?usp=drive_link) (Same as part B)

 ### Part 2.